mayurbavisiya/FaceBookChatBot/README.md

 Make Sure you have already Installed Node JS Server and NJROK (For creating tunnle).

 We require tunnle because Facebook Api require secure url.
-So flow will be like.
-Facebook messanger will connect to NGRok tunnle and ngrok is connect to your local server .
-And then response will got to back to facebook messanger from local node js server via http request.
+So flow will be like, Facebook messanger will connect to NGRok tunnle and ngrok is connect to your local node js server , then response will go to back to facebook messanger from local node js server via http request.